GloriaColmenares/Expansion-of-renewables/README.md

 Data on wind plant capacities were sourced from Aurora Energy Research (AER, 2018) and are confidential, but may be obtained by contacting Prof. Dr. Andreas Löschel at andreas.loeschel@rub.de.
 It can take some months to negotiate data use agreements and gain access to the data.
 The author will assist with any reasonable replication attempts for two years following publication.

+Data on forced outage is obtained from Entso-e